 The idea was born in Rynkeby, Denmark: in 2002, eleven riders headed for France to witness the final stage of the Tour de France and collect donations along the way.
 They took in 5,000 euros, which were then donated to the children’s cancer ward of the University Clinic in Odense.

 “Do something good for yourself and your health and do the same for others – namely children with cancer and their families – while spending some quality time with other people.”
 Motivated by this principle, numerous employees of the Eckes-Granini Group join with “outsiders” and celebrities in pushing the pedals to collect donations.
 Following weeks of intensive training, the teams embark on the arduous 1,400-kilometre journey to the finish line on the Champs-Élysées.
-The rally to Paris was cancelled in 2020 due to the corona pandemic.
-Instead, the teams saddled up to take part in independently organized regional tours, which took place in accordance with restrictions imposed during the corona crisis.
+In the 2019/2020 season, the rally to Paris had to be cancelled for the first time due to the Corona pandemic.
+Instead, the teams got in the saddle for independently organised, regional tours, which took place in compliance with the Corona regulations.
+Due to the ongoing pandemic in the 2020/2021 season, the teams also rescheduled their tour and went on regionally trips.

 From the outset, the Team Rynkeby project has been supported and progressively expanded by the participants, and has since recorded a number of impressive successes.
 A total of 70 million euros have been collected for the good cause during the 19-year history of the Team.